osisoft/Client-Failover-Service/content/administration/cancel-a-role-override.md

 ## Postman

-All endpoints in Postman require basic authorization.
+**Note:** All endpoints in Postman require basic authorization.
 For more information on basic authorization, refer to the [Configuration Tool](xref:ConfigurationTools) section.

 To cancel an override using Postman: